Want to learn how to quickly build customer journey maps? Watch UXPressia's tutorial!

 Besides, you can use it when you:

-• plan the next sprint or release.
+- plan the next sprint or product release;

-For more details, read 6 Cases When You Need to Create an Impact Map.
+Read also: 6 Cases When You Need to Create an Impact Map.

-How impact mapping is different from similar techniques?
+How is impact mapping different from similar techniques?

-6. Give an estimate to these stories.
+- Give an estimate of these stories.

 Simple enough?
 Let’s put theory into practice by creating an impact map example for an imaginary company looking to retain employees.
 We'll be using our Impact Map tool to do it.